shashankpandey03/spotify-clone/README.md

 This is a reactjs based ui mimicking spotify application.
 This is using spotify sdk to play songs and other media player related operations.
 Spotify sdk details can be found on : https://developer.spotify.com/

+**NOTE: Playback requires a premium account.
+I took a one month one-time subscription for building this

 ## Available Scripts

 In the project directory, you can run: